 NF1 is usually diagnosed in childhood, while NF2 and schwannomatosis are more often diagnosed in early adulthood.
 There’s no known way to prevent neurofibromatosis.

-Michael Avery, MD, a neurosurgeon at Banner-University Medicine North in Tucson, AZ, said that people with NF need care from a multidisciplinary team.
+Michael Avery, MD, a neurosurgeon with Banner Brain & Spine, said that people with NF need care from a multidisciplinary team.
 That team can include neurosurgeons, ENTs, dermatologists, ophthalmologists, oncologists and radiation oncologists.
 Dr. Avery told us more about these three conditions.

 Neurofibromatosis type 1 (NF1)